Breeding-Analytics/bioflow/README.md

 4)  The function should be accepted at least by two of the current maintainers at the time of submission.

+#### D) Required features if you want to submit an improved pipeline

+When you are sure that you can submit a better pipeline to any module don’t hesitate to do so by submitting it to the cgiarPipeline package.
+Still, make sure that your new pipeline function covers the essentials:

+1)  Pheno-QA modules: should return a table of modifications tagging outliers.

+2)  Single-Trial-Analysis modules: should fit any experimental design and return predictions and metrics associated to the analysis.

+3)  Multi-Trial Analysis modules: should fit genotype by environment interactions, be able to use genomic information, return estimates, standard errors and associated metrics to the analysis.

+4)  Selection index modules: should return estimated merit and associated metrics to the analysis.

+5)  Optimal contribution selection: should be able to use any pedigree or marker information and return optimal crosses and associated metrics to the analysis.

+6)  Genetic gain analysis: should return gains in % and in original units, standard errors, p-values.

+7)  Population structure: should return PCAs and other metrics associated to the analysis.

+Of course, your pipeline should be robust against multiple data issues and foresee some situations where singularities may occur.

-### Open an issue before submitting a pull-request
+#### E) Open an issue before submitting a pull-request

 For more information about GitHub Issues and Pull Request (PR) templates, please check the following link:
 <https://github.blog/2016-02-17-issue-and-pull-request-templates/>

-### When it’s appropriate to follow up?
+#### F) When it’s appropriate to follow up?

-Within 7 days after a pull request is submitted you should have a reponse.
+Within 7 days after a pull request is submitted you should have a response.
 Otherwise please reach the development team.